alex-ong/NESTris99Client/README.md

 6) Calibrate the field in the field tab.
 There are also two squares that refer to the statistics portion of the screen so that we can ascertain block colors.

 7) Calibrate the next piece.
-Press Refresh until you have a T piece then line it up.
+Line it up with a T piece.

 Running
 ===
-Double-click `start.bat`
+Double-click `main.exe`

 There isn't any output, a command prompt opens and sits there, streaming to the NESTris99 Server.
 Check out twitch.tv/NESTetris99 to see if you pop up on stream.